Life Insurance Over 50: What is the best life insurance for people over 50 years old?

 This can help make it possible to achieve your charitable goals while maintaining a significant legacy for your heirs.

-7. Saving for Retirement: As mentioned, permanent life policies build cash value with tax advantages, which can help pay for retirement.
+Saving for Retirement: As mentioned, permanent life policies build cash value with tax advantages, which can help pay for retirement.
 For someone close to retirement, adding permanent life to supplement your retirement can be a way to diversify your portfolio.
+Some policies also offer living benefits, allowing you to access a portion of your death benefit if you are diagnosed with a terminal, chronic, or critical illness.

 How to choose the right policy for your life insurance needs?

 As you can see from the examples above, there is no single policy that is right for everyone.
-People have different coverage needs, different budgets, different health statuses, and different goals.
+People have different coverage needs, different budgets, different health statuses, and different goals, so it’s important to consider your unique situation when determining which policy to choose.
 There are specialized forms of coverage available, and in some situations, it may even make sense to get two policies:

 If you still have children at home, you probably want a high level of protection but not high life insurance rates.
 So you may want to consider getting two policies — a smaller permanent policy to cover your spouse's needs for the rest of your life, plus a less-expensive term life insurance policy to provide extra coverage until your children finish school.